 Arrangements to join CAIS are made through an Experian account manager who will provide the relevant documents; this will include copies of the CAIS File Layout Specification, the Principles of Reciprocity and the Principles for the Reporting of Arrears, Arrangements and Defaults at Credit Reference Agencies.
-In return the account manager will need copies of credit application forms for Experian to verify that the consent and notification clauses in your Privacy Policy are suitably worded as required by the Data Protection Act 1998 or any subsequent legislation such as GDPR.
+In return the account manager will need copies of credit application forms for Experian to verify that the consent and notification clauses in your Privacy Policy are suitably worded as required by the UK Data Protection Act 2018 and UK GDPR.
 Recommended wordings for the clauses may be found on the Experian website.
-Confirmation of a consumer credit license and FCA registration will also be required.
+Confirmation of a consumer credit license, Information Commissioner's Office (ICO) Data Protection registration and Financial Conduct Authority (FCA) registration will also be required where applicable.